BreezEcho/GluttonousSnake-Go/README.md

 To play the game, you can enter she.exe.
 If you want to change the settings, you can enter she.go to make some changes.

-If you find some bug, welcome to talk to me！😃
+If you find some bugs, welcome to talk to me！😃